mcollovati/vertx-vaadin/vertx-vaadin-flow-parent/vertx-vaadin-flow/README.md

     -DarchetypeVersion=1.0
 ```

 Now you have a Vaadin project with Maven build script.
-You can build the `war` file using `mvn install`, start the project using `mvn jetty:run`, or import it into your IDE.
+You can build the `jar` file using `mvn install`, start the project using `mvn vertx:run`, or import it into your IDE.

 To make the Vaadin application ready to run on Vert.x, first, clean POM file from some servlet related stuff: